flutter/website/src/docs/testing/code-debugging.md

 }
 ```

-The prevous app outputs something like the following
+The previous app outputs something like the following
 (the precise details vary by the version of the framework,
 the size of the device, and so forth):